Transit Passenger Guide

 Transit provides service for eligible individuals through several funding programs, including Florida Department of Transportation, Commission for the Transportation Disadvantaged (CTD), Mid-Florida Community Services, and Sumter County Board of County Commissioners.

 We provide more than 150 scheduled passenger trips per day using a variety of vehicles specially equipped to transport individuals with disabilities.
-Because the demand for these services is high, it is important for you to carefully follow the guidelines in this booklet.
+Because the demand for these services is high, it is important for you to carefully follow the guidelines.

 No service is provided on the following observed holidays*: